-MyopicDispatchModel.constraints For defining and generating constraints.
+MyopicDispatchModel.constraints

 This is a ConstraintCollection instance.
 Add functions or iterables of functions to it.
 Each function should return a constraint or an iterable of constraints.
 (In this context, a constraint is Constraint, Relation, SOS1 or SOS2.)

 If a constraint function returns a Relation, it automatically packaged in a Constraint object and marked with origin after creation.
 A constraint function may also return an iterable of constraints, even a generator.